 Tax Exempt Bond Compliance

-Responsible Official: Executive Vice President for Finance, CFO, and Treasurer
+Responsible Official: Executive Vice President, COO, and Treasurer

 Effective Date: January 23, 2012

 Drexel University and its subsidiary corporations (the "Institution") has financed the acquisition, construction and improvements to many of its facilities and other capital projects with the proceeds of tax-exempt bonds.
 Because bondholders do not pay federal income tax on the interest received on such bonds, they are generally willing to accept a lower interest rate than if the bonds were issued on a taxable basis.
 Tax-exempt bonds thus provide the Institution with the ability to finance many of its capital projects at a greatly reduced cost.